 The DNP Program is Fast and Flexible

-All degree requirements can be met within a seven-semester timeframe, with an additional five semesters required for the MBA option.
+All DNP and MBA degree requirements can be met within a 12-semester timeframe in the full-time option, or an 18-semester timeframe in the part-time option.
 We are one of the few universities in the nation — and the only university on the East Coast — to offer a DNP/MBA dual degree.

 The DeSales Difference